MicrosoftDocs/Viva/Viva/engage/analytics.md

 ![View of dashboard for Personal Analytics](/Viva/media/engage/IMG/personal-analytics-view.png)

 ## Access Audience analytics

 Leaders and delegates have access to analytics that help monitor engagement within a leader’s audience on Viva Engage and Yammer.
-Audience analytics can be accessed from the top navigation bar and/or their storyline profile page.
+Audience analytics can be accessed from the top navigation bar and/or their Storyline profile page.

 ![NEEDS update](/Viva/media/engage/campaigns/create-campaign-button.png)